6529-Collections/6529-Prenode/README.md

 Two main components need to be loaded directly: NFTDelegation data and Transaction data.

-Run the following to restore data from NFTDelegation contract
+Run the following to restore data from the NFTDelegation contract

 ```bash
 npm run direct_load_nftd